vjcitn/restSE2pp/README.md

 https://console.cloud.google.com/bigquery?p=pancancer-atlas&page=project

 and this event will prompt for authentication.
-Set the environment variable CGC_BILLING to the project ID that you have established, or use project ID as a string for the billing parameter in pancan_BQ.
+Set the environment variable CGC_BILLING to the project ID that you have established, or use this project ID as a string for the billing parameter in pancan_BQ.
 At this point,
 ```
 bq = BiocOncoTK::pancan_BQ()